yarisvt/tyk-docs/tyk-docs/content/plugins/supported-languages/golang-plugins/golang-plugins.md

     rw.WriteHeader(http.StatusForbidden)
     return
   }

-  // auth was successful, add session and key to request's context so other middlewares can use it ctx.SetSession(r, session, key, true)
+  // auth was successful, add session to request's context so other middlewares can use it ctx.SetSession(r, session, true)

+  // if compiling on a version older than 4.0.1, use this instead
+  // ctx.SetSession(r, session, key, true)
 }

 func main() {}